How Internxt Protects Your Data

 From A to X: Everything About How Internxt Works

 An overview of what happens when you store your files or photos with Internxt:

 We then use encryption to secure your mnemonic before sending it to Internxt systems.
 Your plain text password is used as a key to encrypt your mnemonic before it leaves your device.
-Any time you log in to your account thereafter, your password is used to decrypt the mnemonic which will then be used to derive each unique encryption/decryption key for each file.
+Any time you log in to your account after that, your password is used to decrypt the mnemonic, which will then be used to derive each unique encryption/decryption key for each file.

 Once you create an account and access the platform, the service operates like any other familiar private cloud storage.
-You can create folders, share docs, upload and download files.
+You can create folders, share docs, and upload or download files.

 When you upload a file to our private cloud storage, Internxt automatically encrypts the file before it leaves your device.
 Nothing you upload reaches the internet in its raw, readable form.

 When a file is encrypted, the information is scrambled and rendered unreadable.
 After your file is encrypted, we upload the file in unified parts and distribute the pieces of information throughout the Internxt network.
 Only the user with the encryption key can decrypt and piece back together encrypted files.